 - Stir together the bread crumbs, shallots, Herbes de Provence, Parmesan cheese, and parsley.
 Add 2-3 Tbsp. of olive oil to moisten the crumbs and toss to coat evenly.

-- Spoon the stuffing on the tomatoes making sure that it goes down inside the tomatoes by pushing it into the cavities and then mound on top.
+- Spoon the stuffing onto the tomatoes, making sure that it goes down inside the tomatoes by pushing it into the cavities, and then mound on top.

 - Serve them hot in the baking dish or move them carefully to a platter.